How to get your license: Taxis

 Olympia, WA 98507-9034

-- Once all your paperwork is received and correct, we’ll mail your vehicle certificates to the address on your business license.
-This will take about 3 weeks.
+- When your paperwork is received and correct, we’ll mail your vehicle certificates to the address on your business license.
+This takes about 3 weeks.

-Please remember to enclose all necessary documents and fees with your completed application and contact our office, in writing, with any changes in address.
-Incomplete submissions may delay your license.
+Note: Remember to enclose all necessary documents and fees with your application.
+Contact our office, in writing, if your address changes.

 Other licensing requirements

-- The owner name and firm/trade name must be the same on the Business License Application, vehicle registration certificate, and insurance.
+- The owner firm/trade name must be the same on the Business License Application, vehicle registration certificate, and insurance.

 - The Use Class on the vehicle registration certificate must be “F/H” or “CAB”.